zmyer/graal/docs/reference-manual/languages/js/compatibility.md

 ### Is GraalVM compatible with the original node implementation?

 Node.js based on Graal.js is largely compatible with the original Node.js (based on the V8 engine).
-This leads to a high number of npm based modules being compatible with Graal.js (our tests of more than 45k modules pass all tests of around 95% of the modules).
+This leads to a high number of npm-based modules being compatible with Graal.js (out of the 45k modules we test, 95% of them pass all tests).
 Several sources of differences have to be considered.

 **Setup**
 Graal.js mostly mimicks the original setup of Node, including the `node` executable, `npm`, and similar.
-However, not all command-line options are supported (or behave exactly identical), you need to (re-)compile native modules against our v8.h file, etc.
+However, not all command-line options are supported (or behave exactly identically), you need to (re-)compile native modules against our v8.h file, etc.

 **Internals**
 Graal.js is implemented on top of a JVM, and thus has a different internal architecture.
 This implies that some internal mechanisms behave differently and cannot exactly replicate V8 behavior.
 This will hardly ever affect user code, but might affect modules implemented natively, depending on V8 internals.